Poolside (band): Low Season (2020)

 On February 7, 2020, Poolside released their third album Low Season.
 It was preceded by the singles "Can't Stop Your Lovin' (feat.
 Panama)" and "Around The Sun (feat.
 Amo Amo)", the latter of which was named a "Song You Need To Know" by Rolling Stone.
 Low Season is the first Poolside album produced solely by Jeffrey Paradise following the departure of Filip Nikolic in 2017.
 In 2020, Poolside also released a cover of the Grateful Dead's "Shakedown Street" to mark the 25th anniversary of Jerry Garcia's passing.

 High Season (2021)

 On May 28, 2021, Poolside released their fourth album High Season.
 The album is an up-tempo, celebratory companion record to 2020's more introspective Low Season, a loose collection of new original collaborations as well as remixes and reworks of previously released Poolside songs.
 The album features an impressive list of collaborators, including L'Impératrice, DRAMA, Todd Edwards, Miami Horror, NEIL FRANCES, and more.

+Blame It All On Love (2023)

+Poolside's 2023 album, Blame It All On Love, marked the debut album release on Ninja Tune imprint Counter Records Anchored by features from Munya, Panama, Vansire, Slenderbodies, Mazy, Ora the Molecule, and Life On Planets, this album was described by American Songwriter as "a nighttime cruise, riding out any regrets through some yacht-rock and funk-lit plays around stories of multi-dimensional ideas of love."